 1. Pack It

-We pack lunches everyday now- sandwiches by yours truly and other foods are put in by the children- but in the past we have looked over the menu and had the children pick which days to pack and which to buy.
-I told them we needed to pack at least a few times a week to keep from blowing through the lunch money.
-Your school cafeteria may have all kinds of extra junk: slushies, ice cream, “blue drinks”, and more.
+And don’t forget that school cafeterias sometimes have all kinds of extra junk: slushies, ice cream, “blue drinks”, and more.
 Just how do we handle that?
 Our kids are only allowed one “extra” per week- the cafeteria staff has notes about this on their accounts in case they “forget”.

 2. Pack Cheap Sandwiches

-Loaves of bread for sandwiches are purchased at the $1 store or baked at home.
-Cheap or homemade jelly is paired with peanut butter purchased at the lowest price per ounce.
+Loaves of bread for sandwiches are purchased at the $1 store, Aldi, or baked at home.
+Cheap or homemade jelly is paired with peanut butter purchased in bulk.
 Some days, peanut butter crackers are the main course.
 As long as there is a protein, fruit or veggie, and a whole grain, it fits the bill.

 3. Pack Cheap Sides

-Crackers and granola bars and other prepackaged foods are bought on sale with coupons for less than $1, or made at home.
+Crackers and granola bars and other prepackaged foods are bought on sale with coupons, on Amazon Subscribe & Save, or Sam’s Club when the final price is $.25 per item.
 Apples and other fruits are bought in bulk for $1 a pound or less.
 Consider #10 cans of fruit from Sam’s, re-portioned for the freezer in individual containers.
 And homemade popcorn made from our 50 pound bag is extremely cheap!
 Read more on saving on snacks here.

 4. Pack Cheap Desserts